UK CURRENT PROJECTS

 St Mary's Vocational School, Bo, Ghana

 Bo Village, in Northern Ghana is in one of the poorest regions of the country.
 The villagers are peasants who rely on scarce rains to grow crops for their livelihoods.
-Without education or skills to the young girls, many got pregnant at very young age, some moved to towns as domestic workers and others got married as children.
+Without education or skills provided to the young girls, many got pregnant at very young age, some moved to towns as domestic workers and others got married as children.

 Br.
 Patrick Norah, last row right, teacher Ebenezer middle in red shirt, teacher Florence extreme right, teachers Diana and Winifred, squatting.